YUEQIN18/Fall2020/README.md

-[2020-10-12] Learn how to use Django on raspberrypie.
+[2020-10-12] Learn how to use Django on raspberrypi.

-[2020-10-04] Learn how to use Pycharm on raspberrypie.
+[2020-10-04] Learn how to use Pycharm on raspberrypi.

 [2020-09-12] Set up the raspberrypi 4B.